otoolep/questdb.io/docs/sql.md

 ## SQL extensions

-We have extended SQL language to support our data storage model and simplify semantics of timeseries queries.
+We have extended SQL language to support our data storage model and simplify semantics of time series queries.

 - `LATEST BY` (find out more **[here](startCRUD.md)**)
 - `SAMPLE BY`